Scott Mitchell (wide receiver)

-Scott Anthony Mitchell (born August 4, 1983) is an American former professional football player who was a wide receiver in the Arena Football League (AFL) and Canadian Football League (CFL).
+Scott Anthony Mitchell (born August 4, 1983), also known as Scotty Franchyze, is an American former professional football player who was a wide receiver in the Arena Football League (AFL) and Canadian Football League (CFL).
 During his time in college, Mitchell finished his career by transferring to and playing for the Kentucky Wildcats.

+In 2025, Mitchell gained global public attention when he and his partner, fashion designer Davanh DiMarco, helped detain a suspected arsonist at Runyon Canyon Park in Los Angeles.

-Early years
+Early life

 Mitchell played wide receiver at Clear Creek High School in League City, Texas, garnering unanimous All-District honors at the wide receiver position in the 2000 season before graduating from high school in 2001.

 College career

 Mount San Antonio College

 After sitting out a season at the University of New Mexico in 2001–02, Mitchell transferred to Mount San Antonio College in Walnut, California in 2002.
 Mitchell was a two-year starter at Mount SAC, compiling 1,288 receiving yards, 64 receptions and 11 touchdowns in 14 games.

 Upon leaving the junior college and with choices that also included Arizona State, Oregon State and Texas A&M, he decided to finish his collegiate career at the University of Kentucky.